Our rules and

 26. Where a registered animal is inspected by Society appointed inspector/s a fee is payable, as set by the Council, relevant to the number of animals inspected at one location.
 (Refer fees)

-- A fee is applicable, as laid down by the Council for each breeding female pre-listed in a registered herd.
+a.
+A fee is applicable, as laid down by the Council for each breeding female pre-listed in a registered herd.
 (Refer fees).

-- A discount as set by the Council will be given to herd owners that submit calf entries electronically.
+b.
+A discount as set by the Council will be given to herd owners that submit calf entries electronically.

 28. Any person who classifies a registered animal as polled or scurred implies a guarantee that the animal has not been de-horned or de-scurred.
 This information should be submitted on the Calf Returns.
 If an error is made on the polled status of an animal changes can be made by Registry.

 |Application for Ordinary Membership||$230.00|

 Pre-list fees apply to 2006.
 Fees are subjected to the CPI increase of 4% each year.